LuiseQuoss/ebvcube/README.md

 four dimensions: longitude, latitude, time and entity, whereby the last dimension can, e.g., encompass different species or groups of species, ecosystem types or other.
-The usage of hierarchical groups enables the coexistence of multiple EBV cubes.
+The usage of hierarchical groups enables the coexistence of multiple data cubes.
+All cubes share the same dimensions.
 The first level (netCDF group) are scenarios, e.g., the modelling for different Shared Socioeconomic Pathways (SSP) scenarios.
 The second level (netCDF group) are metrics, e.g., the percentage of protected area per pixel and its proportional loss over a certain time span per pixel.
 All metrics are repeated per scenario, if any are present.

 ``` bash
 ├── scenario_1